The Hausdorff- and Nagata-dimension of M\"obius spaces: The Hausdorff-dimension of strong M obius spaces

-Clearly, the Hausdorff-dimension of $(X,M)$ is well-defined if and only if we can show that this definition is independent of the choice of $d$.
-Recall from Section \ref{sec:Introduction} that, if $d$ induces $M$, then the quasi-metrics $d_A$ can be expressed as a rescaling and an involution of $d$.
+Recall from section \ref{sec:Preliminaries} that, if $\rho$ induces $M$, then there is a family of quasi-metrics $\rho_A$ that can be expressed as a rescaling and an involution of $\rho$.
 Specifically, for $A = (\omega, \alpha, \beta)$, we can write

-where infinite distances cancel each other.
-Therefore, if we can show that rescaling and taking an involution of $d$ does not change the Hausdorff-dimension, then we have shown that every quasi-metric $d$ that induces $M$ induces the same Hausdorff-dimension, making it well-defined.
-In order to distinguish between balls for different quasi-metrics in the upcoming discussion, we denote the closed ball of radius $r$ around $x$ with respect to a quasi-metric $d$ by $B_{d, r}(x)$.\\
+Furthermore, if $\rho$ has a point at infinity, denoted $\omega$, we can take a point $o \in Z$ and consider the involution $\rho_o$.
+A direct computation shows that the involution of $\rho_o$ at $\omega$ is equal to $\rho$ again.
+Therefore, taking the involution is a reversible operation (if we have a point at infinity).
+We see that, if we can show that rescaling and taking an involution of $\rho$ does not change the Hausdorff-dimension, then we have shown that every quasi-metric $\rho$ that induces $M$ induces the same Hausdorff-dimension.\\

 \begin{proof}[Proof of Theorem \ref{thm:HausdorffInvariance}]